tfatykhov/local-wink-node-red/docker/readme.md

 #### This documentation assumes that you already have docker installed.
 I recoommend to use Hypriot OS (https://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/)

 ### Steps:
-for the purpose of this documentation I assume that you use default hypriot OS user (pirate) if you use raspbian jessie and your user id is pi or anything else - adjust steps below accordingly.
+for the purpose of this documentation I assume that you use default hypriot OS user is <b>pirate</b> if you use raspbian jessie and your user id is <b>pi</b> or anything else - adjust steps below accordingly.
 Also my assumtion is that you know how to copy files to unix box or how to create and edit files using either 'vi' or 'nano' editors